balemessenger/bale-bot-python/README.md

 ##### Sending a generic purchase message:

-> allows you send purchase message that clint can pay it by press "pay" button.
+> Allows you send a purchase message.
+Clients can pay the money requested by the message by pressing "pay" button.

 ```python